By David A. Brown

 Strong incoming or outgoing water will also influence which side (or end) of a pier or jetty you can fish to avoid tangling, while the mid-stages (aka “slack tides”) allow you to fish directly under the pier or right next to the jetty rocks — a challenging task during active tide stages.
 Fish are typically less aggressive when the current dwindles, but the greater precision of targeted presentations will often rattle someone’s cage enough to stimulate a bite.

-For casual duties, a double dropper rig with No. 2 hooks and a 2- to 6-ounce pyramid weight at the bottom will yield a mixed bag of pompano, whiting, redfish, black drum, flounder, bluefish and trout.
+For casual duties, when you're just learning how to pier fish, a double dropper rig with No. 2 hooks and a 2- to 6-ounce pyramid weight at the bottom will yield a mixed bag of pompano, whiting, redfish, black drum, flounder, bluefish and trout.
 Available in most tackle shops, double droppers are easy to tie and customizable with various colored beads and floats to hold the baited hooks above the bottom.
 Common baits for the smaller species include live shrimp, squid, sand fleas and clam strips (brined for toughness).

 When you’re ready for a stronger challenge, fish cut sardines, whiting or mullet, or live baitfish (pinfish, pilchards) on a fish-finder rig (available at bait shops).
 Free-lining live baits also works, but make sure your free-swimmer does not tangle neighboring lines.